hchaviano/responsive_widget/README.md

 ```
 ## Contributing
 Contributions are welcome!
 If you have any issues or feature requests, please open a new issue on GitHub.
 If you would like to contribute code, please fork the repository and submit a pull request.

-## License
-This package is licensed under the MIT License.